Moduli spaces of 1-dimensional semi-stable sheaves and Strange duality on $\mathbb{P}^2$: Notations and Preliminaries.

 \section{Notations and Preliminaries.}

-\begin{enumerate} \item We are always on $\p^2$ and the base field is $\mathbb{C}$. $H$ is the hyperplane class in $\p^2$. $\ls$ is the linear system of the divisor class $dH$. \item Let $\md$ be the moduli space of 1-dimensional semi-stable sheaves with first Chern class $dH$ and Euler characteristic 0. $\md$ is a good quotient of a smooth quasi-projective variety, hence it is normal and Cohen-Macaulay. $\md$ is irreducible (Theorem 3.1 in \cite{lee}). \item Let $\crn$ be a class in the Grothendieck group of coherent sheaves, such that $\crn=r[\mo_{\p^2}]-n[\mo_x]$ with $x$ a single point on $\p^2$. \item Let $\wrn$ be the moduli space of semi-stable sheaves of class $\crn$, i.e. semi-stable sheaves of rank $r$, first Chern class 0 and second Chern class $n$. \item We denote by $\z_d$ the determinant line bundle associated to $[\mo_{\p^2}]$ on $\md$.
+\begin{enumerate} \item We are always on $\p^2$ and the base field is $\mathbb{C}$. $H$ is the hyperplane class in $\p^2$. $\ls$ is the linear system of the divisor class $dH$. \item Let $\crn:=r[\mo_{\p^2}]-n[\mo_x]\in K(X)$ with $x$ a single point on $\p^2$ be the class of sheaves with rank $r$, trivial determinant and second Chern class $n$. \item Let $u_d:=[\mo_{\p^2}]-[\mo_{\p^2}(-dH)]+\frac{d(d-3)}2[\mo_x],~d>0$ be the class of 1-dimensional sheaves supported at curves in $\ls$ and with Euler characteristic 0. \item Let $\wrn$ be the moduli space of semi-stable sheaves of class $\crn$, i.e. $\wrn=M_{c^r_n}$. $\wrn$ is a good quotient of a smooth quasi-projective variety, hence it is normal and Cohen-Macaulay. $\wrn$ is irreducible (Theorem D in \cite{DLP}) \item Let $\md$ be the moduli space of semi-stable sheaves of class $u_d$, i.e. $\md=M_{u_d}$. $\md$ is a good quotient of a smooth quasi-projective variety, hence it is normal and Cohen-Macaulay. $\md$ is irreducible (Theorem 3.1 in \cite{lee}). \item We denote by $\z_d$ the determinant line bundle associated to $[\mo_{\p^2}]$ on $\md$.
 Since $dim~H^0(\z_d)=1$ (see \cite{nila} or Theorem 4.3.1 in \cite{yuan}), the line bundle $\z_d$ defines a unique divisor $D_{\z_d}$ which consists of sheaves with non trivial global sections.